 LanzaTech has entered into employment agreements with each of its executive officers.
 These agreements provide for at-will employment for no specified period, and provide for an initial base salary and bonus target.
 LanzaTech has also entered into customary confidentiality, non-competition, and assignment of inventions agreements with each executive officer.
-Additional information regarding employment agreements with LanzaTech's named executive officers is discussed above under the section entitled "Executive Compensation - Executive Employment Agreements and Other Arrangements."
+Additional information regarding employment agreements with LanzaTech's named executive officers is discussed above under the section entitled "Executive Compensation - Executive Employment Agreements and Other Arrangements" in Part 3, Item 11 of this annual report.